-County of)
+County of

-2018, William N. Mitchell personally appeared before

-r said state and county, who after being duly sworn,

-above and foregoing Owner's Consent to Record freely and
+On this day of 2018, William N. Mitchell personally appeared before me, the undersigned Notary Public in and for said state and county, who after being duly sworn, acknowledged to me that he has signed the above and foregoing Owner's Consent to Record freely and voluntarily.

-voluntarily.

-Residing in:

-Signature